-This semester long course is designed to help students discover new ways to maximize their earning potential, develop strategies for managing their resources, explore skills for the wise use of credit, and gain insight into the different ways of investing money.
+This semester long course is designed to help students discover new ways to maximize their learning potential, develop strategies for managing their resources, explore skills for the wise use of credit, and gain insight into the different ways of investing money.
 This course fulfills the financial literacy graduation requirement.
+Fee: \$5-\$15